ejdam87/dbd-generator/README.md

 # DBD-generator

+This is a generator for game called Dead by Daylight (long for DBD)

 Usage:
   - Pick a character type you want to generate for
   - You can change pools of which the generator will choose (both perks and characters)